 It’s been a long time coming but we’re back, baby!
-Welcome to the first installment of our ‘Week in the Life’ series for 2019.
+Welcome to the first instalment of our ‘Week in the Life’ series for 2019.

 To get the ball rolling, we’ve picked the brains of Sydney-sider Doug Clarke, a freelance audio engineer whose talent spans across television, live mixing and studio production.
 Doug’s extensive experience in his field rivals that of experts nationwide, making him an exceptional candidate to divulge a peek into the weekly process of a soundie.